atolab/cdds/examples/helloworld/helloworld.rst

 While the HelloworldSubscriber will print this::
 	=== [Reader] waiting for a message ...
 	=== [Subscriber] Received : Message (1, Hello World)
+This shows that the message was send from the publisher to the waiting subscriber.

 ******************